 Pāmu: New Zealand's Premier State-Owned Farming Enterprise

-Pāmu, officially recognized as Landcorp Farming Limited, is a pivotal entity in New Zealand's agricultural landscape.
+Pāmu, officially recognized as Landcorp Farming Limited, stands as a pivotal entity in New Zealand's agricultural landscape.
 As the country's largest farming business, Pāmu spearheads the dairy industry while maintaining diverse operations that encompass dairy, sheep and beef, deer, and forestry.

 Location and Facilities